-A thoughtful club will reserve a parking space and someone should meet the judge on arrival to carry any photographs and/or equipment.
+A thoughtful club will reserve a parking space and someone should meet the judge on arrival to help carry any equipment or prints.

-The judge/lecturer is your guest and should be accorded good hospitality, including a meal beforehand and overnight accommodation where the judge has travelled some distance to be at your event.
-This, of course, should all be agreed at the booking stage.
+The judge/lecturer is your guest and should be accorded good hospitality including overnight accommodation if agreed at the booking stage.
 A drink before starting can be welcome and the event should commence at the agreed time.
 The club must ascertain and supply any equipment required.
 Someone should be designated to look after the judge/lecturer throughout his/her visit to ensure that all the arrangements are facilitatory.

 It is assumed that the club will always give its members the opportunity to express their gratitude - usually with a formal Vote of Thanks.
 It is also courteous to write to the judge/lecturer within two weeks saying thank you and perhaps including favourable comments from members and any local press clippings mentioning the visit.